g-afk-lang/ER-EPR/README.md

 Before the photon's quantum spin collapses, a blocking apparatus is placed over one of the slits, and the wave does not collapse into a wave function.
 Emission and absorption are symmetric so atoms can't lie about how they get their energy.
-This doesn't happen at absolute zero.